tkama/jmesh/README.md

 # jmesh
- Spatial shape and library of Japanese mesh,
+ Spatial shape and library of Japanese mesh.